LukeJStuart/ProgAssignment2/README.md

 The website is based on the idea of a community in Croydon having events in the local area with titles, places, dates and descriptions and people being able to leave comments on these events (for example, to suggest how the event could be improved in future or to give praise).

+### Cloud Deployment
+I have utilised the Heroku free cloud deployment service.
+My app is accessible at https://afternoon-spire-79392.herokuapp.com/.
+Note that as the service is free the 'dyno' allowing it to run will sleep after a half hour of recieving no traffic.
+This simply causes a dely of a few seconds for the first request upon waking.
+Requests following the initial one will perform as normal.
+The free account does have a monthly limit of 550 'awake' hours - this shouldn't be exceeded for this project.

 ###  Top Bar
 The bar at the top of the site has the following buttons: